 The Microgrant Program is currently closed, but will open again in 2015.
 The following information applied to the 2014 microgrants.

 The ALCTS Transforming Collections Microgrant Program is designed to support and encourage innovative practices, emerging technologies, and innovation in collections.
 The microgrants are intended for small projects or research initiatives in support of transforming collections.

 Two microgrants up to $1,500 may be funded annually.

 All ALCTS members in good standing are eligible to submit a proposal.
-The deadline for submissions is May 15, 2013.
-Apply now.
+The deadline for submissions is June 1, 2014.